Electronics » Motion Control Modules » Brushed DC Motor Drivers »

 DRV8876 (QFN) Single Brushed DC Motor Driver Carrier

-This compact breakout board for TI’s DRV8876 motor driver offers a wide operating voltage range of 4.5 V to 37 and can deliver a continuous 1.1 A (3.5 A peak) to a single bidirectional brushed DC motor.
-The DRV8876 also features integrated current sensing and regulation as well as built-in protection against under-voltage, over-current, and over-temperature.
+This compact breakout board for TI’s DRV8876 motor driver offers a wide operating voltage range of 4.5 V to 37 and can deliver a continuous 1.1 A to a single bidirectional brushed DC motor.
+The DRV8876 also features integrated current sensing and regulation that lets it limit the peak motor current to about 2 A by default, as well as built-in protection against under-voltage, over-current, and over-temperature.
 The carrier board adds protection against reverse voltage.

 |Description||Specs (16)||Pictures (10)||Resources (9)||FAQs (0)||On the blog (1)|

 This product is a carrier board for Texas Instruments’ DRV887x family of motor drivers; we therefore recommend careful reading of the corresponding driver’s datasheet before using this product.
 Three pin-compatible versions are available that differ in the amount of current they can deliver while supporting the same 4.5 V to 37 V operating voltage ranges and control interfaces.
 The following table compares these three versions along with the similar DRV8256 motor drivers:

 |Comparison of the DRV8874, DRV8876, and DRV8256 motor driver carriers|

 |Max. operating voltage:||37 V||48 V|

 |Peak current:||2 A(2)||4.4 A(2)||6.4 A|

 |Current sense feedback?||2500 mV/A||1100 mV/A||none|